groupby/gb-android-tracker-client/README.md

 Metadata is miscellaneous key value pair data not part of each event's schema that you can include in each beacon you send.

-When you include metadata in beacons you send, you extend GroupBy's analytics by enabling new dimensions.
+When you include metadata in beacons you send, you extend Rezolve's analytics by enabling new dimensions.

 See [Metadata](docs/metadata.md) for more details.